The Culinary Institute of America: Admissions

 Undergraduate admission to the Culinary Institute of America is characterized by College Board as "not selective".
-The Princeton Review, in its 2017 edition, gave the university an admissions selectivity rating of 70 out of 99.
+As of April 2024, The Princeton Review gave the university an admissions selectivity rating of 75 out of 99.
+In fall 2022, the school received 1,887 applications, of which 95 percent were accepted.
+The Culinary Institute of America admits all students on a need-blind basis.